-Figure 3 plots the estimated historical log-volatility series for 1967:Q3 to 2008:Q4 based on the h draws.
+Figure 3 plots the estimated historical log-volatility series for 1967:Q3 to 2008:Q4.
 Overall, these estimates display clear countercyclical time variation, with pronounced increases in volatility accompanying the recessions.
 For several shock innovations, volatility becomes lower by historical standards since the 1980s so that the Great Moderation is also evident.